Benchwise/benchwise/USAGE_GUIDE.md

-# BenchWise SDK: Complete Usage Guide
+# Benchwise SDK: Complete Usage Guide

-Welcome to BenchWise - the GitHub of LLM evaluation!
+Welcome to Benchwise - the GitHub of LLM evaluation!
 This guide will walk you through everything you need to know to get started with evaluating your language models.

 ## Quick Start

-First, install BenchWise:
+First, install Benchwise:

 ```bash
 pip install benchwise